IEOH MING (I. M.) PEI, FAIA RIBA (1917-2019)

 1971 - The Harbor Tower Apartments, 65-85 East India Row, Boston MA.
 624 units in two 40-floor, matching condominium towers.

 2008 - The Centurion, 33 West 56th Street, New York NY.
 Designed with son Sandi Pei.
-The building contains only 47 (video says 48) spacious one-of-a-kind residences, which range from one-to-four bedrooms and from 750 to 3,400 square feet.
-With 31 different layouts, virtually every apartment has its own distinct floorplan, 13 of which include terraces.
+The building contains 48 spacious one-of-a-kind residences, which range from one-to-four bedrooms and from 750 to 3,400 square feet.
 Video.